haotran1/poecurrencydata/index.md

 ```
 ## Observing currency pricing trends

 <p> First we are going to obeserve the trends in pricing of some of the more widely/useful traded currency items.
+The point of this is to see which items tend to increase in price the greatest as a league goes on, this way we will know which items to hoard at the beginning of the league in order to sell later to make the most profit.
 Every item is going to be compared to its price in <a href="https://pathofexile.gamepedia.com/Chaos_Orb">Chaos Orbs</a> as Chaos Orbs are used by players as the main traded currency. </p>
 <p> The currency items we are going to be observing are: </p>
  - <a href="https://pathofexile.gamepedia.com/Orb_of_Alchemy">Orb of Alchemy</a>
  - <a href="https://pathofexile.gamepedia.com/Orb_of_Fusing">Orb of Fusing</a>